Search courses 👉

 A_Primer_Why_do_we_Need_Workplace_Diversity_and_Inclusion

 Diversity and inclusion efforts within organizations are up.
 But, so are incidents of perceived discrimination.
 The public trusts and expects corporations to drive social change.
-Creating and promoting a company culture that respects and celebrates all employees must be a top priority for all employers.

-Prioritizing DEI in 2021
+Prioritizing DEI

 Individuals are clamoring for their equal right to opportunity.
-Female, black, of asian or latin descent, LGBTQ, older, millennial, purple-haired, or differently-abled-- they also want to bring their authentic selves to work.
+Female, black, of Asian or Latin descent, LGBTQ, older, millennial, purple-haired, or differently-abled-- they also want to bring their authentic selves to work.
 The corporate world is not merely taking notice.
 It is leading society’s equalization and inclusion efforts.

-Organizations Know That ‘Doing Good’ is Good for Business
+‘Doing Good’ is Good for Business

 Workplace authority Great Place to Work, even found that equity and inclusion predicted which companies would thrive or falter during a recession.

-Diversity and inclusion increases team building and employee engagement.
-Diversity has long been the answer for successful employee engagement.
+Diversity and inclusion increases team building and employee engagementDiversity has long been the answer to successful employee engagement.
 When employees feel heard and valued, they are more engaged and satisfied.

 Diversity drives strategic thinking and innovation in the workplace.
 Workplace diversity is not simply defined by an employee’s outward appearance.
-It's the comprehensive differences in people that makes someone unique.
-This includes their thinking, beliefs, perspectives, values, and ways of problem solving.
-The more perspectives can be brought to the table, the more ways a problem can be analyzed or ideas created.
+It's the comprehensive differences in people that make someone unique.
+This includes their thinking, beliefs, perspectives, values, and ways of problem-solving.

 Microaggressions - What are They?